 I am always open to collaboration and discussion.
 Below are my main areas of interest.
 If you have a shared interest, please feel free to contact me and open a dialogue.

 My interest in Cambodia goes back to high school but I was first able to visit in 2004 through a program sponsored by the Center for Khmer Studies (CKS).
-Since then, I have returned frequently for field work and other commitments and will serve as a senior research fellow with the CKS during 2014.
+Since then, I have returned frequently for field work and other commitments, including a research fellowship at the CKS in 2014.
 My specific interests lie in the following areas:

 - Palm products, (organic) rice, and traditional medicine